liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?
-The Logo Selector taglib now supports uploading an image, storing it as a temporary file, cropping it, and canceling before saving.
-The taglib no longer requires creating a UI to include the image, which used the `editLogoURL` parameter.
-This parameter has been removed and the taglib now supports the following parameters:
+The Logo Selector taglib now supports uploading an image, storing it as a temporary file, cropping it, and canceling edits.
+The taglib no longer requires creating a UI to include the image.
+Consequently, the `editLogoURL` parameter is no longer needed and has been removed.
+The taglib now uses the following parameters to support the new features:

 - `currentLogoURL`: the URL to display the image being stored
 - `hasUpdateLogoPermission`: `true` if the current user can update the logo